Thank you for your support of the University Writing Center!

 To make the most of the half hour:

-- Set a consultation deadline of at least 24 hours before the paper is due.
+- Encourage your students to come to see us at least 24 hours before the work is due.

-- Remind students to bring a printed copy of the prompt as well as a hard copy of the draft.
+- Remind students to have the prompt on hand as well as the draft.

-- Help students understand that 30 minutes will not be enough to discuss many concerns; they can schedule more than one visit if necessary.
+- Help students understand that 30 minutes may not be enough time to discuss an entire assignment, especially if it is lengthy, but they can always schedule more than one visit!

 - Email any material you would like us to have on file (rubric, prompt, etc. ) to email@example.com.